odoohouse/mail-client-extensions/outlook/README.md

 - Click the cog in the upper right corner of the pain window
 - Select "View all Outlook settings"
 - Click "Mail" > "Customize actions"
-- Under the section "Message surface", check "Odoo for Outlook".
+- Under the section "Message surface", check "Odoo for Outlook - Subject".

 ## Technical remarks